-Casa Vicens was built as a summer home between 1883 and 1885; it was designed by the 31-year-old Gaudí for Manuel Vicens i Montaner, a broker-dealer and factory owner in the outskirts of Barcelona.
-It was the young architect’s first important commission and helped launch a new era of modern architecture.
-Casa Vicens is composed of different forms from those we are used to seeing in other buildings designed by Gaudí.
-The specialists are referring this building to Gaudí’s orientalist period which lasted from 1883 to 1888.
-Gaudi was then inspired by Hispano-Arabic, Moorish tradition.
-We can see it in vibrant colors, the use of brick, tile, and iron, and the combination of painting and sculpture are all features that would become hallmarks of Gaudí’s architecture.
+Casa Vicens was built as a summer residence between 1883 and 1885; it was designed by the 31-year-old Gaudí for Manuel Vicens i Montaner, a broker-dealer and factory owner in the outskirts of Barcelona.
+It was the first significant commission of the architect.
+The house is composed of different forms than those we are used to seeing in other buildings designed by Gaudí.
+The specialists are considering this building as a part of Gaudí’s Orientalist period which lasted from 1883 to 1888.
+Hispano-Arabic or Moorish tradition then inspired Gaudí.

 After the death of the initial owner, the building was in possession of different individuals.
 Finally, Casa Vicens was bought by a private capital investment firm in 2014 in order to establish a museum focused on the story of the great architect.
 The house was opened in November 2017 to the public.
 Thanks to this initiative, we can today admire the extraordinary architecture of this building and learn about the life of Antoni Gaudí.